benjaminmadisen/benjaminmadisen.github.io/index.md

 ---
-title: Benjamin Madisen White
+title: Ben White - Home
 layout: default
 ---

-Hi!
-I'm Ben White - an unfortunately common name for SEO and finding a domain for a personal website!
-I work at the intersection of statistics and computer science that sometimes goes by the name Data Science.
+# Hello!
+I'm Ben (Madisen) White -

+an [unfortunately common](https://en.wikipedia.org/wiki/Benjamin_White) name for creating a personal website!
+This website is primarily a showcase of my personal [projects](/projects), but you can learn a bit more [about me](/about) too.